 Employees are the ones who lease company assets, so we definitely need to keep track of who’s who!

-- Name.
+Name.
 Houses all of your company employees’ names.

-- Phone.
+Phone.
 Not always necessary, but still a useful field to have in the event you need to sync up with an employee to diagnose an issue or work something out that could be more urgent than an email would allow for.

-- Item(s) Being Used.
-A total count of all the items used by each employee.
-Similar to the Employee Using Item field in the Assets table, take note of the link—after all, one employee can have multiple company assets in their possession at any given moment.
+Assetstable, take note of the link—after all, one employee can have multiple company assets in their possession at any given moment.

-- All Employees.
+All employees.
 Displays all employees sorted in alphabetical order.

-- Using Assets.
+Using assets.
 Displays only the employees that are using one or more company assets.